 Photo: Antonis Mavrommatis

 Throughout the Ottoman domination, Engomi was a small rural community where its inhabitants were engaged in agriculture and livestock farming.
-The main agricultural products of the village were: grain, vixos, lentils, cotton, sesame, olives and oil in large quantities, and finally the vegetables with which they fed the neighboring city of Nicosia.
+The main agricultural products of the village were: grain, lentils, cotton, sesame, olives and oil in large quantities, and finally the vegetables with which they fed the neighbouring city of Nicosia.
 Some of the inhabitants were also craftsmen, carpenters, tailors, etc.

 Engomi was also famous for silkworm rearing and produced good quality silk, and as a result, women were also engaged in weaving.